Tag archives for Song

 If you write a music only for yourself, you are not limited in your self- expression.
 But if you are composing music for other people, it should be understandable for them also.
 For example, the songs in a rock style won’t be accepted by a large number of elderly people, while tracks in chanson style will be pleasant for them. (more…)

 October 8th, 2014 by songwriter

-This motivational phrase shows that it is extremely important to find a muse before the beginning of each business, especially a creative one.
+This motivational phrase shows that it is extremely important to find a muse before the beginning of each business, especially a creative one like the perfect song.